EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 "I'd never felt pain like this before in my life!
 I don't believe in suicide.
 But if the pain persists like this forever, I don't see a way to continue!
 O Lord, please help me!"

-These were the thoughts going through my head in 2017.
+These were my thoughts in 2017.
 I knew I needed a different career path.
-That's why one year prior, in 2016, I decided to enroll back in college for engineering.
+That's why one year prior, in 2016, I decided to enroll back into college for engineering.

-But here I was between classes, poping half a container of ibuprofin(the only thing I could get my hand on) with no effect, just trying to kill the pain!
+But here I was between classes, popping half a container of ibuprofin(the only thing I could get my hands on) with no effect, just trying to kill the pain!
 I'd been an automotive techician(auto mechanic) for 9 years, and master certified for 5 of them.

 The accident happened in 2015.
 I was driving on Granada Blvd. in Ormond Beach.
 I'd just gotten off of the interstate when I'd come upon a long line of traffic stopped at a light.
-I was feet from the left turn lane for that light.
-I saw the light turn green and traffic started to move when I heard the crashing noises!
+I heard the crashing noises while setting feet from the left turn lane for that light, I saw it turn green and traffic started to move!
 I thought, "What is that!" while looking at contorting vehicles in my rearview mirror.
 "If I could just get to that turn lane!"
 I thought.
 Time slowed to a crawl.
 But it was too late!
 I felt my car jerk, not hard, but I definitely felt it.
 "Okay, that wasn't as bad as I thought it would be" I said to myself as I pulled my car off into the median.
 I got out to see what happened behind me.

 The scene was strange.
 I'd been in this situation several times before.
 (My first car was totaled this way.
 Someone wasn't paying attention and slammed into a line of cars I was in while taking my brother to a friend's house.)
-I went back to the SUV that I perceived caused the whole thing.
-When I got there the scene was so vivid!
+I went back to the SUV which caused the whole thing.
+When I got there, the scene was so vivid!
 The front end of the SUV was in pieces all over the road.
-The front end of the vehicle was impaced so hard it collapsed the frame in the front end and jammed the front doors of the truck shut.
+The front end of the vehicle was impacted so hard it collapsed the frame in the front end and jammed the front doors of the truck shut.
 The woman was yelling, we can't get out!
-So I pryed the driver door open and ushered her and her son out of the SUV because other cars were driving up feet from the wreckage at full speed, swerving to avoid hitting the immobilized vehicle!
+So I pried the driver door open and ushered her and her son out of the SUV because other cars were driving up feet from the wreckage at full speed, swerving to avoid hitting the immobilized vehicle!
 They were in danger!

 I knew she had done tremendous damage and she was wrought with remorse, even yelling something to the effect "I was yelling at my son.
 I didn't mean for this to happen."
 This scene will forever be seered